 Each bin is represented by two data points, which become the bin's representative data points in the visual.
 The data points are simply the high and low value for that bin, and by selecting the high and low, the binning process ensures any important high value, or significant low value, is captured and rendered in the visual.

-If that sounds like a lot of analysis to ensure the occasional outlier is captured, and is properly displayed in the visual, then you are correct – and that’s exactly the reason behind the new algorithm and binning process.
+If that sounds like a lot of analysis to ensure the occasional outlier is captured and properly displayed in the visual, you are correct, but that’s the exact reason for the new algorithm and binning process.

 Tooltips and high density line sampling

-It’s important to note that this binning process, which results in the minimum and maximum value in a given bin being captured and displayed in the visual, may affect how tooltips display data when you hover over data points.
-To explain how and why this occurs, let’s revisit our example about stock prices from earlier in this article.
+It’s important to note that this binning process, which results in the minimum and maximum value in a given bin being captured and displayed, may affect how tooltips display data when you hover over the data points.
+To explain how and why this occurs, let’s revisit our example about stock prices.

-Let’s say you’re creating a visual based on stock price, and you're comparing two different stocks, both of which are using High Density Sampling.
+Let’s say you’re creating a visual based on stock price and you're comparing two different stocks, both of which are using High Density Sampling.
 The underlying data for each series has lots of data points (maybe you capture the stock price each second of the day).
-The high density line sampling algorithm with perform binning for each series independently of the other.
+The high-density line sampling algorithm performs binning for each series independently of the other.

-Now let's say the first stock jumps up in price at 12:02, then quickly comes back down ten seconds later – that’s an important data point.
+Now let's say that the first stock jumps up in price at 12:02, then quickly comes back down ten seconds later.
+That’s an important data point.
 When binning occurs for that stock, the high at 12:02 will be a representative data point for that bin.